WakiMak/trentent.github.io-forked/_posts/2014-04-18-edgesight-load-testing-with-a-single-user-account-xenapp-6-5.md

   - Citrix Receiver

 ---
-I've been doing some EdgeSight Load Testing with & 6.5; which I haven't done in a few months. Â We have updated our Citrix servers since then with the newer HotFix RollUp (HFRU) pack and now I'm testing a new application. Â Our typical setup is to use a single generic account and connect it via multiple sessions to the same Citrix server and capture some metrics (CPU, Network, Memory, etc). Â In the past, this seemed to work pretty flawlessly but in the last week I was having issues. Â By the time the 3rd session was connecting to the Citrix server, instead of creating a new session it would 'steal' the 1st session. Â This prevented me from having more than 2 sessions connected to a server.
+I've been doing some EdgeSight Load Testing with & 6.5; which I haven't done in a few months.
+We have updated our Citrix servers since then with the newer HotFix RollUp (HFRU) pack and now I'm testing a new application.
+Our typical setup is to use a single generic account and connect it via multiple sessions to the same Citrix server and capture some metrics (CPU, Network, Memory, etc).
+In the past, this seemed to work pretty flawlessly but in the last week I was having issues.
+By the time the 3rd session was connecting to the Citrix server, instead of creating a new session it would 'steal' the 1st session.
+This prevented me from having more than 2 sessions connected to a server.

-Well, it turns out Citrix modified their behaviour a bit but allowed a registry key to be set to change it back. Â The new value was introduced in HFRU 2 and is as follows:
+Well, it turns out Citrix modified their behaviour a bit but allowed a registry key to be set to change it back.
+The new value was introduced in HFRU 2 and is as follows:

 http://support.citrix.com/article/CTX136248